AlanYahpi/embededSysMonitor/README.md

 # Embedded system monitor
 System monitor for embedded applications as the first project i do to learn programming.
 October/2024
 Age: 15
 High School

 ## Philosophy
 This is my very first coding project for learning to code (I had no knowledge before) and it aims to the optimization an embedded system needs.
 Define "optimization" as the less resources the process needs to work and the most useful and prior data to be analyzed.
 As this is a compiled language, I focus on minimalist in the compiled executable.

 ## Instalation
-This is a basic C program that reqires standard C libraries in **gcc** and being a *linux based system* to work.
-Depends your system, you might ensure being able to open **proc** files (*/proc*); you can try using `cat /proc/stat` , for example.
+This is a basic C program that requires standard C libraries in **gcc** and being a *linux based system* to work.
+Depends your system, you might ensure being able to open **proc** files (*/proc*), you can try using `cat /proc/stat` , for example.
 It can be complied with a simple
 ```bash
 gcc main.c -o greatProgram